PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 ```
 Wille: unbeugsam (85)
 ```
-The player then knows he is at will lvl 8 (an unyielding will, as teachers will tell him) and has 5 more Willpoints to gain in order to reach the next level (iron will).
+The player then knows he is at will lvl 8 (an unyielding will, as teachers will tell him) and has 5 more Willpoints (subpoints) to gain in order to reach the next level (iron will).

 ## Secondary Attributes

-Secondary Attributes have differing maximum values and are *not* displayed like the primary ones in clear text form, but in form of Icons or Bars only.
+Secondary Attributes have differing maximum values and are *not* displayed like the primary ones in clear text form, but in form of Icons or Bars only (depending on whether the player has chosen the Icon HUD or Bar HUD in the menu).

+**Important clarification:**
+While the attributes, internally, have a maximum of 100 subpoints, 10 subpoints per level (which give us more opportunity to reward the player with bonus points, since otherwise we only could give him 10 total boni in total throughout the entire playthrough), these internal subpoints should not be confused with the full points.
+The "subpoints" (one of 100) are needed to reach one new "full" point (one of 10).
+But for taking damage as well as for regeneration these subpoints do *not* matter.
+That means: Any enemy, if he attacks and makes any amount of damage, will always at least make one full point of damage, not a subpoint.
+If one has 5 HP points in total, five "full points", and is attacked by a young scavenger which may cause some limited amount of damage, it costs at least one full point in the icon HUD or a fifth of the bar in the bar HUD.
+In the same way, if one casts a spell that costs mana, and one may have e.g. six full mana points, any kind of spell will at least cost 1 of these points, there are no half points or something like that; or, in case of the bar hud, it would reduce at least a sixth of the bar.

 ### ATR_CONSTITUTION & ATR_STAMINA

-Constitution (primary attribute) has 10 levels and a maximum of 100 points.
-100 equals lvl 10, 90 equals lvl 9 etc. Stamina has a maximum of 100 points as well.
+Constitution (primary attribute) has 10 levels and a maximum of 100 subpoints.
+100 equals lvl 10, 90 equals lvl 9 etc. Stamina has a maximum of 100 subpoints as well.
 The constitution level determines the maximum amount of Stamina that can be gained.

 ### ATR_STRENGTH & ATR_HITPOINTS & ATR_DAMAGEPOINTS